Croatia–Serbia basketball rivalry: History

 The big rivalry in basketball started at the FIBA European Championship in 1995, in Athens.
 At the time, Croatia was a newly independent state, while Serbia was a federal unit of FR Yugoslavia.
 Both countries did well in the tournament, with Yugoslavia ranking first.
 The third-place Croatian team caused an international scandal when they walked off the medal stand and out of the arena just before Serbs and Montenegrins were about to receive their gold medals.
 Curiously, there hasn't been a single direct game involving the two countries over the course of the championship.

 Croatia and Yugoslavia did face each other in a game at EuroBasket 1997.
 Four seconds before the end of the tense game, Croatian team was leading by two points when Serbian guard Aleksandar Đorđević took the ball and made a three-pointer, winning the game for Yugoslavia.
 Yugoslavia went on to win the championship, while Croatia ended up ranking 11th overall.

 Afterward, at EuroBasket 2001, Croats were heavily beaten by 80–66.

 Serbia defeated Croatia, 86–83, in the last quarterfinal of the Olympic Basketball Tournament on 17 August 2016 to set up a semifinal clash with Australia.
 On 19 August, Serbia cruised to a resounding 87–61 win over Australia.
-Serbia won the silver medal following a 96–66 lost to the United States in the final.
-Croatia finished at 5th place.
+Serbia won the silver medal following a 96–66 lost to the United States in the final, while Croatia finished at 5th place.